flexera-public/policy_templates/cost/aws/s3_storage_policy/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email Address* - Email addresses of the recipients you wish to notify
+- *Account Number* - The Account number for use with the AWS STS Cross Account Role.
+Leave blank when using AWS IAM Access key and secret.
+It only needs to be passed when the desired AWS account is different than the one associated with the Flexera One credential. [more](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
 - *Exclude Tags* - A list of tags used to excluded volumes from the incident.

 ## Policy Actions